Shotgun mics are the most popular kind of a microphone for a good camera. Here are the 14 best shotgun microphones:

 - They keep crossing out the O in RØDE.

 Another mic with a deceptive name as NTG3 actually outranks any of NTG4s.
-NTG3 is professional hardware with smooth response, generous pick-up pattern, and superior interference rejection.
+NTG3 is a professional hardware with smooth response, generous pick-up pattern, and superior interference rejection.
 This mic employs a technology known as RF-bias, which makes radio frequency interference a non-issue.
 The NTG-3 even rejects interference from cellphones.
 This mic troubles you with 50% less self-noise than most shotgun microphones and is almost completely resistant to moisture.
 With superior sound quality and rugged design, there is no doubt this mic should be in every top-list.

 - Superior sound quality.